Society Courses

 PHI 325 - Ethics in Professional Life

 Examination of ethical principles and practice in business, medicine, education, law, and government.
-This course aims at providing students with the intellectual framework for an ethical analysis of situations which arise within various professions.
+This course aims to providing students with the intellectual framework for an ethical analysis of situations which arise within various professions.
 Also seeks to foster mutual understanding across professional lines.
+Part of the Human Rights Issue.
+Offered fall and winter semesters.
+Prerequisite: Junior standing.

 Political Science